 Accessing Dutch dental care

-If you require special dental treatment, such as surgery or implants, your dentist can refer you to a specialist later on.
-Notably, if you are an EU, EEA, or Swiss citizen and are staying in the Netherlands for less than one year and not working, you can use your European Health Insurance Card (EHIC) to access dental care in the country.
+If you require special dental treatment, such as surgery or implants, your dentist can refer you to a specialist.
+EU, EEA, or Swiss citizens staying in the Netherlands for less than one year and not working can use their European Health Insurance Card (EHIC) to access dental care in the country.
 This will grant you the same coverage, costs, and conditions as a local.

 Finding a dentist in the Netherlands